emmairwin/open-innovation-curriculum/participation_curriculum/interviewing-users.md

 # Interviewing in Open Source Communities

 This is a condensed version of 'Intervewing Users for Mozilla' designed to help you to effectively prepare for research interviews (including focus groups), with a lens on Open Source Communities.
-This resource does require the book listed below, if you require a copy please email Emma Irwin (eirwin @ mozilla dot com).
+This resource does require the book listed below, if you are part of a Mozilla community research project, and require a copy please email Emma Irwin (eirwin @ mozilla dot com).

 #### Materials